TahaMahmoud/iWorld/README.md

 This layer is built to persist many types of data with **save, update, and remove** options, Initially it is built with only the **UserDefaults** to achieve the PoC, I know that this use case can't be persisted inside the UserDefaults, But for the sake of time I depended on the **DataManagerProtocol** to handle it later, And later I'll add the **CoreData, Realm, and SwiftData** managers.

 # <a name="app-architecture"></a> App Architecture
-This app is built using the  [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) guidelines and I separated the **Domain** and **Data** in separate Swift Packages to be reused inside the application, Giving us the required scalability level away from the presentation layer, And, the **Presentation** layer is on the app side and separated by **module/feature/screen**
+This app is built using the  [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) guidelines and I will separate the **Domain** and **Data** in separate Swift Packages later to be reused inside the application, Giving us the required scalability level away from the presentation layer, And, the **Presentation** layer is on the app side and separated by **module/feature/screen**

 ## Domain layer